MingjieQian/JML/Readme.txt

 JML depends on Apache Commons-Math library (commons-math-2.2 or later) and LIBLINEAR.

 Note:
 I choose Commons-Math because it supports both dense and sparse matrix and it has a good numerical computation performance by using BlockRealMatrix class in term of both speed and memory.
-For moderate scaled data, JMLBLAS is faster than JML because it exploits jblas library for basic matrix operations.
+For moderate scaled data,  JMLBLAS is faster than JML because it exploits jblas library for basic matrix operations but JMLBLAS doesn't support sparse matrices.

 -----------------------------------
 Author: Mingjie Qian
-Version: 2.4
+Version: 2.8
-Date: Mar.
-12th, 2013
+Date: Nov.
+22nd, 2013